CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/Developing-Flows/Flows/What-is-a-Flow.md

 A [flow execution][What-Is-Execution] may be [started][Start-Execution] by:

 * Scheduling it to execute at predetermined times
-* Triggering it by a predefined series of events (Event Driven Automation) (future)
+* Triggering it by a predefined series of events (future)
 * Triggering it as part of the logic of other flows
-* Remotely triggering it by a HTTP request
+* Remotely triggering it by an HTTP request

 For further information on starting a flow, see [Starting an Execution][Start-Execution].